Jul 31 , 2014

-If the commission approves the settlement and you are an Avista electric customer, you would see two separate rate increases:
+If the commission approves the settlement and you are an Avista electric customer, you would see one general rate increase:

 Here’s how the changes, if approved, would affect you as a natural gas customer:

-· Beginning Jan.
-1, 2014, if you use an average of 68 therms a month, you would see an increase of 57 cents a month, or about 2 cents a day, for a revised monthly bill of $60.94.
+• Beginning Oct.
+1, 2013, if you use an average of 60 therms a month, you would see an additional increase of 31 cents a month, for a revised monthly bill of $55.68.

 The settlement and what’s next

 You may be wondering what a rate case settlement agreement is and how it all works.
 When Avista files a request to increase rates, it goes through a process much like a legal proceeding.
-Parties representing various groups including residential, small-business, low-income, and natural gas industrial customers, take part and submit testimony and proposals on behalf of their groups.
+Parties representing various groups including residential, small-business, low-income and electric industrial customers, participate on behalf of their groups.